 She banged in through the back door of the tavern, wanting to run through the kitchen, scan the bar, interrogate her boss Sirvan — but the fear behind that sinking feeling kept her rooted to the floor for a second.
-Her eyes adjusted to the smoky dimness after the brightness of the setting sun outside, and she used that as an excuse to take her time coming in.
+Her eyes adjusted to the smoky dimness after the brightness of the setting sun outside.

 She wanted to know if Zera was there.
 Of course Zera would be there.